 Sensitivity of ECL allowance (audited) The ECL allowance is sensitive to the methods, assumptions and estimates underlying its calculation.
 For example, management could have applied different probability weights to the economic scenarios.
-In addition, the ECL for residential mortgages is significantly affected by the HPI assumptions which determine the valuation of collateral used in the calculations.
+In addition, the ECL for residential mortgages is significantly affected by the HPI assumptions which determine the information